12/09/09

 The period of art known as Pointallism was evolutionary due to the mathematical approach to colour and optics.
 The art up until the late 1880s was driven by the emotive qualities of colour and location.
 Pointallism marked a scientific foray into the arts similar to the complex perspecitval theories developed by Renaissance artists.
 The beauty of Pointallism is its methodical simplicity – small dabs of pure colour are applied to the canvas that are intended to mix in the viewer’s eye.
 When developing a recipe for this post I sought to embody this principal, two strong flavours that are simultaneously distinct yet blended into an alluring orange-cream beverage.

 Paul Signac is one of the lesser known proponents of Pointillism.
 His palate was influenced by his travels on the coast – the brilliant blues and vibrant greens of the sea melded with his free and expressive brushstrokes.
-The zig-zag texture in the background of the composition gives the painting a sense of movement among the static objects.
-Although Signac is predominantly known for his portrait of Félix Fénéon (completed 7 years after Still Life with a Book) his entire body of work influenced some of the great subsequent artists including Henri Matisse.
+The zig-zag texture in the background of Still Life with a Book (1883) gives the painting a sense of movement among the static objects.
+Although Signac is best known for his portrait of Félix Fénéon (which he gave the lengthy title Opus 217.
+Against the Enamel of a Background Rhythmic with Beats and Angles, Tones, and Tints, Portrait of M. Félix Fénéon in 1890), his entire body of work influenced a number of artists, including Henri Matisse.

-{Roasted Vanilla Orange Juice}
+Roasted Vanilla Orange Juice

 Yield: serves 4